blakskyy/pianolilia.com/content/_index.md

             student is different, the standard piano curriculum I teach is based on the proficiency levels set by the California Music Teachers Association.
 Each lesson is adapted to each individual student’s needs and musical aptitude.
-          icon: chalkboard-teacher
-          icon_pack: fas
         - name: Excellent Instruction
-          description: Excellent instruction the primary goal for each student.
-Piano is the only musical instrument I teach and I do my very best to pass on my knowledge and skills to your child to the best of my ability and patience.
           icon: graduation-cap
           icon_pack: fas
+          description: Excellent instruction the primary goal for each student.
+Piano is the only musical instrument Lilia teaches.
+She tailors to piano lessons and ensures that you receive personalized guidance every step of the way.
+She believes that the key to outstanding instruction is a strong foundation, and shes committed to equipping you with the skills and knowledge necessary to become a proficient pianist.
+Whether you're starting your musical journey or looking to refine your technique, her commitment to excellence ensures that you'll receive the highest quality instruction, setting you on a path to musical mastery.
   - block: students
     content:
       title: Students